 The Foundation has an open door policy and suggests that employees share their questions, concerns, suggestions or complaints with someone who can address them properly.
 In most cases, an employee’s supervisor is in the best position to address an area of concern.
 However, if you are not comfortable speaking with your supervisor or you are not satisfied with your supervisor’s response, you are encouraged to speak with someone in the Human Resources Department or anyone in management whom you are comfortable in approaching.

-Supervisors and managers are required to report suspected violations to the Executive Vice President and Chief Operating Officer.
-For suspected fraud, or when you are not satisfied or are uncomfortable with following the Foundation’s open door policy, individuals should contact the Executive Vice President and Chief Operating Officer directly.
-The Executive Vice President and Chief Operating Officer is responsible for investigating and resolving all reported complaints and allegations concerning violations and, at his or her discretion, shall advise the President and Founder, Board of Directors or the Finance Committee.
-The Executive Vice President and Chief Operating Officer is required to report to the Finance Committee at least annually on compliance activity.
+Supervisors and managers are required to report suspected violations to the President and Chief Operating Officer.
+For suspected fraud, or when you are not satisfied or are uncomfortable with following the Foundation’s open door policy, individuals should contact the President and Chief Operating Officer directly.
+The President and Chief Operating Officer is responsible for investigating and resolving all reported complaints and allegations concerning violations and, at his or her discretion, shall advise the Founder and Chief Executive Officer, Board of Directors or the Finance Committee.
+The President and Chief Operating Officer is required to report to the Finance Committee at least annually on compliance activity.